DBI

 How can I become a participant in the DBI training program?

-We are looking for Deaf, Hard of Hearing, and Hearing individuals with interpreting experience.
-Further eligibility criteria can be found on the application.
+We will be looking for Deaf, Hard of Hearing, and Hearing individuals with interpreting experience but beyond that, further eligibility criteria is yet to be determined.
+We plan to promote the program and recruit in Year 2 (2018).

 Is there a cost to participate?

 We are still working to determine how to make this training the most cost-effective and accessible.
-Some online offerings will be made available free of charge.
+There may be a cost for earning CEUs.

 Do interested participants have to attend your university?